Legislature Considers Leaving NPV Compact One Year After Joining

 Representative Parnell Terry of Gorham (D)

-If the House vote is an indication, then a senate vote will likely see no movement between who opposed or supported the NPV Compact last year.
-Also, like the House, the decision to withdraw or not from the NPV Compact will likely come down to the 11 senators either absent or not in office for last years vote to join.
+If the House vote is an indication, a senate vote will likely see no movement between who supported or opposed the NPV Compact last year.
+Additionally, a senate vote to leave or not will likely come down to the 11 senators either absent or not in office for last years vote.

-Senators absent or not in office for passage of LD 1578:
+Senators absent or not in office for 2024 approval of NPV Compact:

 Susan Bernard (R-Aroostook)